Surface slices and homology spheres: The Gauge Theoretic Input

 As Donald notes, it is easy to construct manifolds that satisfy the conditions of this obstruction.
 For example, if you attach 2-handles to a generating set for the fundamental group of $\Sigma \hash \overline{\Sigma}$, then this describes a simply connected cobordism, and with the proper choice of surgery coefficients, it can be made definite as well.
 The main challenge with using this obstruction is constructing a manifold that both embeds in a homology sphere and exhibits this definite cobordism.

-For the purposes of our proof, however, we will need to slightly modify this construction.
-The obstruction to embedding in $S^4$ in this case is really just an obstruction to $\pi_1(Y)$ normally generating $\pi_1(X)$ for $X$ some homology ball it bounds.
+For our proof, we will use the same general framework, but with a few important changes to the construction.
+The obstruction to embedding in $S^4$ in the above case is really just an obstruction to $\pi_1(Y)$ normally generating $\pi_1(X)$ for $X$ some homology ball it bounds.
 (We note that this makes the above obstruction actually an obstruction to embedding into a homotopy sphere rather than $S^4$ in particular).
 Therefore, one would not be able to find a manifold obstructable via this method via branched covers of slice knots, as both knots in $S^3$ and knotted surfaces in $B^4$ have fundamental groups normally generated by meridians.

 For the purposes of our proof, we will slightly relax the $\pi_1$ condition on the cobordism.
 We note that the cobordism does not have to be simply connected, as long as we can guarantee that it becomes simply connected once we cap it off.